Laurence-Cullen/pong-ping/README.md

 # pong-ping
-An ELO tracker for the Alacrity ping pong league
+An ELO tracker and betting market for the Alacrity ping pong league